electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

 ![Job dependency visualization for the gradle gradle build](https://github.com/electriccommunity/electricaccelerator/blob/master/GradleAnnotationGenerator/screenshots/20131120_gradle_JobDependencyVisualization.png?raw=true "Job dependency visualization for the gradle gradle build")

 ##### Longest Serial Chain:
 The Longest Serial Chain report is using dependency and runtime information to determine and visualize the chain of jobs included in the longest serial chain.
-Note that in this current implementation where there are no available dependency information between [Gradle TestDescriptor](http://www.gradle.org/docs/current/javadoc/org/gradle/api/tasks/testing/TestDescriptor.html) objects, all test suites and test cases within the suites are regarded as parallelizable.
+Note that in this current implementation where there are no available dependency information between [Gradle TestDescriptor](http://www.gradle.org/docs/current/javadoc/org/gradle/api/tasks/testing/TestDescriptor.html) objects, all test suites and test cases within the suites are treated as non-dependent, hence parallelizable.
 ![Longest Serial Chain for the gradle gradle build](https://github.com/electriccommunity/electricaccelerator/blob/master/GradleAnnotationGenerator/screenshots/20131120_gradle_LongestSerialChain.png?raw=true "Longest Serial Chain for the gradle gradle build")

 ##### ElectricSimulator: